bayleafwalker/datacluster-template/README.md

 # Datacluster

 > **🎯 This is a PUBLIC TEMPLATE repository**
-> This repository contains **NO REAL SECRETS** - all sensitive data has been removed or replaced with placeholders.
+> All sensitive data has been removed or replaced with placeholders, replace with own values.
 > Fork this repository and follow the Getting Started guide to deploy your own cluster.

 ---